tristam-sanborn/networkingproject/README.md

 1. It would be best to have a Java integrated development environment (IDE) to run this program in your system.
 For example, you can download Eclipse or IntelliJ.

-2. You can download Eclipse at here: [Eclipse](https://www.eclipse.org/downloads/) or you can download IntelliJ at here: [IntelliJ](https://www.jetbrains.com/idea/download/)
+2. You can download [Eclipse](https://www.eclipse.org/downloads/) or you can download [IntelliJ](https://www.jetbrains.com/idea/download/)

 ### Run

-1. You can either download the zip file from this page or copy the clone link to import this project into your IDE.
+1. You can either download the zip file from this page or copy the [clone] (https://github.com/sanbornt1atwit/networkingproject.git) link to import this project into your IDE.

 2. After importing this project into your IDE, you can find the main.java file and run it as a Java application.